Vivekyadavgithub/ReverseTessellation/README.md

 # ReverseTessellation

-Requirements to Build :\n
+Requirements to Build :<br>
-  Microsoft Visual Studio 2019
+  Microsoft Visual Studio 2019<br>
-  Gpu that Supports Opengl 4.1 minimum
+  Gpu that Supports Opengl 4.1 minimum<br>

-How to build:
+How to build:<br>
-  Clone the repo and run the .sln file.
+  Clone the repo and run the .sln file.<br>
-  Visual studio shall open up switch to Debug x86(if not by default) instead of x64.
+  Visual studio shall open up switch to Debug x86(if not by default) instead of x64.<br>
-  I have added my vsuser file so it should be able to link glfw, glew and glm libraries as soon as you switch to x86 build.
+  I have added my vsuser file so it should be able to link glfw, glew and glm libraries as soon as you switch to x86 build.<br>